jwatowatson/RecurrentVivax/Pooled_Final_Analysis/Pooled_Analysis.md

 ```
 ##
-## Overall in the dataset: breakdown by treatment group:
+## Overall in the dataset: breakdown by treatment group (individuals typed):
 ```

 ```